bdseal/awesome-image-translation/README.md

 - `summer2winter_yosemite`: 1273 summer Yosemite images and 854 winter Yosemite images were downloaded using Flickr API.
 See more details in our paper.
 - `monet2photo`, `vangogh2photo`, `ukiyoe2photo`, `cezanne2photo`: The art images were downloaded from [Wikiart](https://www.wikiart.org/).
 The real photos are downloaded from Flickr using the combination of the tags *landscape* and *landscapephotography*.
 The training set size of each class is Monet:1074, Cezanne:584, Van Gogh:401, Ukiyo-e:1433, Photographs:6853.
 - `iphone2dslr_flower`: both classes of images were downlaoded from Flickr.
 The training set size of each class is iPhone:1813, DSLR:3316.
+- `KaoKore Dataset`: KaoKore is a novel dataset of face images from Japanese illustrations along with multiple labels for each face, derived from [the Collection of Facial Expressions](http://codh.rois.ac.jp/face/).
+[KaoKore dataset](https://github.com/rois-codh/kaokore) contains 5552 image files, each being an color (RGB) image of size 256 x 256 as well as two sets of labels gender and social status.

 ### Attribute Editing
 - `CelebA`.
 The CelebFaces Attributes (CelebA) dataset contains 202,599 face images of celebrities, each annotated with 40 binary attributes. size 178×218. hair color (black, blond, brown),gender (male/female), and age (young/old).